Livku2/Android-Runtime-Il2Cpp-Dumper/README.md

 I am still working on a fix for this but haven't found a work around just yet

+Recently I have fixed this error, but another one came up so I am working on fixing that

 ### Credit

 - [Zygisk Il2CppDumper](https://github.com/Perfare/Zygisk-Il2CppDumper) - Dumper I used as a reference